StrangeBeeCorp/docs/docs/Setup/Installation/docker.md

+# :fontawesome-brands-docker: Running with docker

 This page will guide you on how to use the docker image of TheHive

-## Running with docker

 ```
 // TODO change with strangebee image